xjohnpatrick/Queueby/README.md

 ## Deployed on Vercel

-Check out the website built on front-end (https://queueby.vercel.app/).
+Check out the front-end of the Cmembo Web App: https://queueby.vercel.app/.